 The amount of support offered by schools varies widely.
 Some offer preperation as well as the sitting the paper, some just the latter, and some are not offering any of this.
 If your school is unable to help you to enter for STEP, or if you are outside the UK, here is where you can find an examination centre for STEP.

 The reasons given above should be enough to convince all of our undergraduate entrants to take either STEP or AEA before they come to Warwick!
 But as an added incentive, specifically in connection with STEP, Warwick Statistics will give a £2000 prize to each entrant (subject to the conditions below) who achieves a Grade S (Outstanding) in any of STEP I, STEP II or STEP III.
+Please bring the original copy of your STEP certificate in to the Student Support Office (C0.02) where we will arrange the payment of your prize.

 Conditions of these prizes